Nike-Inc/wingtips/wingtips-zipkin2-spring-boot/README.md

 ## Feature details

-This `wingtips-zipkin-spring-boot` module contains the following features/classes:
+This `wingtips-zipkin2-spring-boot` module contains the following features/classes:

 * **`WingtipsWithZipkinSpringBootConfiguration`** - A Spring `@Configuration` bean that uses `@EnableConfigurationProperties` to pull in `WingtipsZipkinProperties` (described below) and uses those properties to